-It is the student's responsibility to monitor their registration status in their student portal and drop any unwanted classes before 5 p.m. on the last day of the drop/add period.20
+It is students' responsibility to monitor their registration status in their student portal and drop any unwanted classes before 5 p.m. on the last day of the drop/add period.20

 Those seats are guaranteed for our matriculated degree seeking students so they can register into courses they are required to take for their program.
 If there are any available seats after they have all registered, then we will close those seats in the original section (e.g. IO1) and open the same number of seats in the "shadow" section (e.g. IX1) for nondegree students.

 If you happen to enroll in the wrong section, you will have to drop it and register into the section indicated in your confirmation letter.
 We will not allow you to remain in a degree seeking section, so please register carefully!12

 No. Students are responsible for monitoring their enrollment status and registrations through their student portal at https://portal.prod.cu.edu/UCDAccessFedAuthLogin.html

 After you have claimed your university account and self-registered you still have tasks to complete before classes start: